 new to yoga

-If you are new to yoga, our two Yoga Foundations series offer a welcoming and encouraging environment for everyone to explore the fundamental asanas (poses) found in most active yoga classes, as well as the basic concepts that underlie every yoga practice.
+If you are new to yoga, our brand new video collection offers a welcoming and encouraging environment to explore the fundamental asanas (poses) and breath work found in most yoga classes.
+Students will learn more about alignment and common cues used in instruction as well as the basic philosophy that underlie the practice of yoga.

-In our six-week introductory series, you’ll explore the essential framework of vinyasa (flow) yoga, including:
+In the video series, you’ll explore the essential framework of vinyasa (flow) yoga, including:

 - The primary standing poses and how to find proper alignment in those postures